vercel/nanomist/readme.md

 # nanomist

 This package let's you parse command line arguments inside CLIs.
-It is the guts of optimist's argument parser without all the fanciful decoration and a fork of [minimist](https://github.com/substack/minimist) (which is unmaintained and bigger on disk).
+It's a fork of [minimist](https://github.com/substack/minimist) (which is unmaintained and bigger on disk).

 # Usage